Skip to main content

 What is the difference between Equinix Fabric and Equinix Cross Connect?

-Cross Connects are physical interconnections within an IBX or campus that are typically available as Single-Mode Fiber with no fixed bandwidth.
-Equinix Fabric leverages virtual connections available in real-time globally at a fixed speed.
+Cross Connects are physical interconnections within an IBX or campus that are typically available as Single-Mode Fiber.
+Equinix Fabric is a global software-defined network that offers virtual connections that can be provisioned instantly and automatically.

 How do I order an Equinix Fabric Port?